cisagov/ScubaGear/baselines/exchange.md

 Configuration Baseline.
 The solution selected by an agency should offer services comparable to those offered by Microsoft.

-### 2.9.1 Policy
+### Policies
+#### MS.EXCHANGE.9.1v1

-- Emails SHALL be filtered by the file types of included attachments.
+Emails SHALL be filtered by the file types of included attachments.
 The selected filtering solution SHOULD offer services comparable to Microsoft Defender’s Common Attachment Filter.
+- _Rationale:_ TODO
+- _Last modified:_ June 2023

+#### MS.EXCHANGE.9.2v1
-- The attachment filter SHOULD attempt to determine the true file type and assess the file extension.
+The attachment filter SHOULD attempt to determine the true file type and assess the file extension.
+- _Rationale:_ TODO
+- _Last modified:_ June 2023

+#### MS.EXCHANGE.9.3v1
-- Disallowed file types SHALL be determined and set.
+Disallowed file types SHALL be determined and set.
 At a minimum, click-to-run files SHOULD be blocked (e.g., .exe, .cmd, and .vbe).
+- _Rationale:_ TODO
+- _Last modified:_ June 2023

-### 2.9.2 Resources
+### Resources

 - The “Common Attachments Filter SHALL Be Enabled” section of the *Defender for Office 365 Minimum Viable Secure Configuration Baseline*.

-## 2.10 Emails SHALL Be Scanned for Malware
+## 10. Malware

 Though any product that fills the requirements outlined in this baseline setting may be used, for guidance on implementing malware scanning using